dlemmon/project-euler/README.md

 The problem set varies in difficulty and it is very mathematical in its nature.
-Due to this mathematical form I used haskell for solving them, it gives a chance to use pure functional programming, Haskell also plays very well with mathematical objects such as fractions, infinite integers, infinite lists, lambda calculus...
+Due to this mathematical form I used haskell for solving them, it gives a chance to use pure functional programming.
+Haskell also plays very well with mathematical objects such as fractions, infinite integers, infinite lists, lambda calculus...

 ## Loading solution from GHCi

-Start GHCi from the `src` directory load the problem that you want an call solution from the haskell interpreter.
+Start GHCi from the `src` directory, load the problem that you want and call the solution without arguments from the haskell interpreter.

       $ cd src
       $ ghci